 While this is not something I can personally speak about, I have heard from friends that some of it is fairly similar.
 Let your cats spend time in the baby’s nursery and checking out all of the new baby “things” that are being set up and acquired.

 You should also be aware that cats, especially ones that are more shy or skittish, may be overwhelmed by the sensory overload that babies bring with their lack of schedule and routine and loud crying.
 Let your cat investigate on their own terms, it may take time.

 7. Visitors and Social Media

-Remember that the first few weeks are crucial for breastfeeding success and supply so if you do plan to have visitors make sure you are frequently checking in with your baby and feeding them at least every 2 hours even if they are snoozing on someone else.
-For more information about breastfeeding in the beginning, read everything you need to know to succeed in your first week of breastfeeding.
+Remember that the first few weeks are crucial for breastfeeding success and supply.
+If you do plan to have visitors, make sure you are frequently checking in with your baby and feeding them at least every 2 hours even if they are snoozing on someone else.

 If you do decide to have visitors, be sure to have tasks and ideas ready for them.
 In general, people really are good natured and want to be helpful but don’t know how to do it or feel uncomfortable diving into your dishes or laundry without being prompted.
 Don’t be shy, say you could use a meal, or need your dishwasher emptied, they really do want to help.